David Lammy: Early life and career

 David Lindon Lammy was born on 19 July 1972 in Whittington Hospital in Archway, north London, to Guyanese parents David and Rosalind Lammy.
 He and his four siblings were raised solely by his mother after his father left the family when Lammy was 12 years old.
 Lammy has spoken about the importance of fathers and the need to support them in seeking to be active in the lives of their children.
-He chairs the All-Party Parliamentary Group on Fatherhood, and has written on the issue.
+He has chaired the All-Party Parliamentary Group on Fatherhood, and has written on the issue.

 Lammy grew up in Tottenham, and went to Downhills Primary School.
-At the age of 10, he was awarded an Inner London Education Authority choral scholarship to sing at Peterborough Cathedral and attend The King's School, Peterborough.
+At the age of 10, he was awarded an Inner London Education Authority choral scholarship to sing at Peterborough Cathedral and received a state school education at The King's School, Peterborough.

 Lammy studied at the School of Oriental and African Studies (SOAS), University of London, graduating with a 2:1 in law.
 He was called to the bar of England and Wales in 1994 at Lincoln's Inn.
 He went on to study at Harvard University, where he became the first black Briton to attend Harvard Law School; he studied for a Master of Laws degree and graduated in 1997.

-After Harvard, Lammy was employed as an attorney at Howard Rice (now part of Arnold & Porter) in California from 1997 to 1998, and with D. J. Freeman (now part of Troutman Pepper Locke) from 1998 to 2000.
+After Harvard Lammy was employed as an attorney at Howard Rice (now part of Arnold & Porter) in California from 1997 to 1998, and with D. J. Freeman (now part of Troutman Pepper Locke) from 1998 to 2000.
 He is a visiting professor of practice at SOAS.

 Parliamentary career

-In May 2000, Lammy was elected for Labour on the London-wide list to the London Assembly.
+In May 2000 Lammy was elected for Labour on the London-wide list to the London Assembly.
 Later in the same month, he was selected as the Labour candidate for the parliamentary constituency of Tottenham, following the recent death of the veteran member of parliament (MP), Bernie Grant.
 Lammy was elected to the seat in a by-election held on 22 June 2000 with 53.5% of the vote and a majority of 5,646.
 Aged 27, he was the youngest MP in the house at the time.

 Lammy was re-elected as MP for Tottenham at the 2001 general election with an increased vote share of 67.5% and an increased majority of 16,916.